Easy Coconut Macaroons with Condensed Milk + Video

 Donna Elick

 Coconut Macaroons with Condensed Milk are moist, sweet, and delicious.
-This 3-ingredient macaroon cookie recipe is so easy to make at home!
+This 2 ingredient recipe makes a big batch in under 30 minutes!

 Tried this recipe?Please comment and review!